Ukraine Travel Inspiration from A to Z

 X is for… х

 Not to be confused with X which doesn’t have an equivalent in the Cyrillic alphabet.
 Although х looks like x, it’s actually pronounced ‘kha’.
 So my entry for X is Kharkiv, or Харків in Ukrainian which, even though it’s the country’s second largest city, receives hardly any tourists.
-Perhaps Kharkiv is over-shadowed by Kiev, or maybe travellers mistakenly consider the city to be unsafe (yes, it’s in eastern Ukraine but Kharkiv is still a long way from the war zone); either way, the city is worthy of a few days and you’ll find plenty of things to do there.
+Perhaps Kharkiv is over-shadowed by Kiev, or maybe travellers mistakenly consider the city to be unsafe (yes, it’s in eastern Ukraine but the city is a long way from the war zone); either way, the city is worthy of a few days and you’ll find plenty of things to do in Kharkiv.

 Y is for… Yaremche